4.3 Agreement Patterns

 • Check whether the marker appears on noun, verb, modifier, or several words.

-• Confirm the pattern with more than one example.
+• Confirm the pattern with more than one example before naming it.

 Test Your Knowledge